miamijerry/Direct-Reading-GT2-Belt-Tension-Gauge/README.md

 # Voron - A/B 6mm Belts Min 2.0 lbs Max 3.5 lbs, Voron belted Z 9mm belt min 4.5 lbs Max 6.0 lbs

+# Verifying that this gauge is reading correctly

+Hang a known weight from a section of GT2 belt

+Following operating procedure

+Verify that the gauge reports the same the known weight

 # License